Fractured Magic: Chapter Twenty-Five

 “Gareth,” Egil called, prompting Gareth to scramble after him.
 Back in crowded streets, Egil raised a hand at the first passing cab, and just like that, it stopped for him.
 He didn’t have to run after it, waving his arms, or wait for another to come by like Gareth often did.
 This one had stopped simply because Egil ordered it to.

-This was the same man who'd spent the previous morning moping on Gareth's sofa.
-He'd seemed small, then, but Gareth realized he was more like a shadow cast along a wall: larger than Gareth could even comprehend.
+This was the same man who’d spent the previous morning moping on Gareth’s sofa.
+He’d seemed so small, then, but Gareth realized he was more like the shadow he cast along the wall: larger than Gareth could even comprehend.
 When he held the carriage door for Gareth, Gareth climbed hurriedly inside, unable to resist his friend and hero's cold authority.
-Once Egil was settled opposite Gareth, he rapped his knuckles on the roof, and they were off.
+Egil settled opposite Gareth, rapped his knuckles on the roof, and they were off.
 “You’ll pay the fare, won’t you, Gareth?"

 Gareth startled at being addressed.
 “Of course.
 Where are we going?”

 “The courthouse.
-It’s time I talked to the Magistrates.”
+It’s about time I talked to the Magistrates.”

 A thrill went through Gareth.
 He was about to see Egil confront Unity.
 One of his stories was playing out before his eyes.
+It took a moment for the reality of that to hit him.
 “Is it safe for you to go there?”

-Egil’s smile was all arrogance and secrets, sharper than the one Gareth was used to.
+Egil’s smile was all arrogance and derision, nothing like the warm smile Gareth was used to.
 “They can’t hurt me.
-With the Magistrate’s brother at my side, they won’t even try.
-I don’t mean to use you, but your status is convenient."
+And with the Magistrate’s brother at my side, they won’t even try.
+I don’t mean to use you, but your status is convenient.”

 “I’m just happy to assist,” Gareth said.
 “But…you won’t hurt Moira, will you?”

 Egil sighed.
 “I’ll do my best not to,” he promised.
-Shadows from the carriage roof cut across his face, turning his eyes into a flat black.
-Gareth had always found those eyes too knowing, too stern, too weary for the exuberant young man Egil was pretending to be.
-Finally, he understood why.
-“Speaking of, what did you think of our conversation last night?”
+Shadows from the carriage roof cut across his face, making his eyes look for a moment like they were entirely black.
+Gareth had always found those eyes too knowing, too stern, too weary for the exuberant young man Egil pretended to be.
+Now, finally, he understood why.
+Egil added, “Speaking of, what did you think of our conversation last night?”

-Something sparked in Egil's eyes, a bright curiosity.
-"You think your sister could have a man killed?"
+A bright curiosity sparked in Egil’s eyes.
+“Do you think your sister is capable of having a man killed?”

 “Technically, she has resources.
-Morally, well…it seems I don’t know her as well as I thought.
-Prince Nochdvor seemed to think she’d try it, at any rate, and the timing seems strange.
+Morally, well…I’m beginning to realize I don’t know her as well as I thought.
+Prince Nochdvor seemed to expect she’d try it, at any rate, and the timing seems strange.
 Are you going to tell the Magistrates about what happened?
 Prince Nochdvor said he didn’t want anyone knowing—”

 “Leandros’ pride will be the death of him,” Egil interrupted coldly.
-“I’ll keep his secret, but they will find out.
-Did he say why they might want him dead?”
+“I’ll keep his secret, but they’ll find out, and soon.
+Did he say why he expected this?”

-As he explained this last part, Gareth watched Egil for signs of recognition, but his expressive friend was gone and the stern hero left in his place gave Gareth nothing.
+As he explained this last part, Gareth watched Egil for signs of recognition or understanding, but his expressive friend was gone and the stern hero left in his place gave Gareth nothing.
 “I’ve never seen the Magistrates so offended,” Gareth finished.
-He’d lowered his voice to a whisper, at some point, and cleared his throat self-consciously.
-“If they’re so worried about Leandros might share, isn’t provoking him a risk?”

-"Are you asking me?
-Or just hypothetically?"
-Gareth asked, a little shaken by Egil’s sudden change in demeanor.
-Suddenly, without Gareth noticing, Egil had become Roman again.
+“Are you asking me?
+Or just hypothetically?”
+Gareth asked, still a little shaken by Egil’s sudden change in demeanor.
+Without Gareth noticing, Egil had become Roman again.
 But to sit at such extremes, which version of him was the truth?
 How could Gareth know Egil so well but not know Roman at all?

-Gareth nodded, awed, but something in the response made Roman look away.
+“Incredible,” Gareth breathed.
+The word and his tone made Roman look away, out the window.
 Not for the first time, Gareth only realized how disarming Roman’s eyes were after they had settled elsewhere.
-“Quit looking at me like that, Gareth,” he said.
-“I didn’t mean to keep it from you, I just didn’t know how to tell you.
-I’m sorry.”
+“Quit looking at me like that, Gareth,” he sighed.

 Gareth stared more.
-Was Egil apologizing?
-To him?
-“How would you like me to look at you?”
+“How would you like me to look at you instead?”

 “It’s only me.
 Just treat me the way you always have.”